 Almost any storage solution can be customized to meet your unique security and living configurations.

 As with any investment choice, diversification of risk is an important part of the process.
-Using multiple locations will not only mitigate your risk but alos give you peace of mind.
+Using multiple locations will not only mitigate your risk but also give you peace of mind.
 Do not limit yourself to your own dwelling; there is a limitless array of options in the outdoors.

 Your own creativity is the only limitation in finding the ideal storage solution(s).
 Flexibility is critical, and most importantly, use diversification of location to safeguard your metals against the most probable and improbable scenarios.
 And remember: sometimes the best hiding places are the ones in plain sight.
 Thieves are more likely to focus on “obvious” hiding places for silver and gold than they are on pet beds or paint cans.

 This concludes our report on some potential ideas for hiding gold and silver.
 We wish you safe and secure stashing of your gold and silver treasures.